hollasch/LSON/LSON.md

 both known and unknown types.
 This approach to typing allows unknown types to be handled consistently across encode-decode transitions, and across data queries and transforms.

-In this manner, a C++ decoder could meaningfully operate on LSON intended for a Python endpoint, with values like `False` or `None`.
+In this manner, a C++ decoder could meaningfully and consistently operate on LSON intended for a Python endpoint, with values like `False` or `None`.

 ### Untyped Elements
 Elements may omit type information, as in `(1.23456)` or `(:s/ab/xy/g)`.
 As for all elements, both